MicrosoftDocs/EMDocs/microsoft-365-enterprise/identity-access-policies.md

 ### User impact
 For most organizations, it is important to be able to set expectations for users specific to when and under what conditions they will be expected to sign into Office 365 files.

-* By default, the maximum lifetime of a non-persistent single sign-on session is 1 day.
-Because of this, any users configured as highly regulated will be required to re-authenticate with MFA after their session expires.
+* Users configured as highly regulated will be required to re-authenticate with MFA after their session expires.
 * When users at risk sign-in they will be asked to change their password after completing MFA.
 * When requesting authentication tokens for Exchange Online:
   * Users will be asked to perform MFA whenever they begin a new session.